IlpoJokinen/siiliwall_back/README.md

 `git  branch –d branch`

-## Acceptance criteria of putting something to git

-Test code.

-Code review with project team members and learning process.

-Code review with the boss.

 ### Delete commit using commit id you can find commit id from github commits.
 Id contains 8 characters or/and digits

 Write `git push origin +id^: master`